 ELIGIBILITY

+Donation to the TAP fund nor level of contribution have any bearing on the decision to approve the assistance application.

 Applicant must be an active member in good standing prior to the incident precipitating the application for assistance.

 Must be unable to work for at least two weeks.